News and Events

 Graduate students must attend one of the Research Colloquiums as required by graduate courses.
 Those who cannot attend the Colloquium may watch it online via BlueJeans or Facebook Live.

-The Department also planned two twitter chats for graduate students in the 2017 Fall Semester.
+The Department also planned two twitter chats for graduate students in the 2018 Spring Semester.
 One was on 7:30 to 8:30 p.m.
-Sept.
-6 and the archived chat record is posted here https://storify.com/MemphisJRSM.
-The other is to be on 7:30 to 8:30 p.m.
-Nov.
-29 using the hashtag #meemangrad.
+Feb.
+6 and the other is to be on 7:30 to 8:30 p.m.
+April 10 using the hashtag #meemangrad.
+The archived chat record is posted here https://storify.com/MemphisJRSM.